 Don’t access the dark web without the right tools and capabilities

 You’ll need a dark web browser like Tor to access the dark web.
-However, utilizing Tor without additional protections could leave your device and network vulnerable to cyberattack, and could attribute your activity back to you or your organization.
+However, using Tor without additional protections could leave your device and network vulnerable to a cyberattack—and could attribute your activity back to you or your organization.

 - VPN: If you don’t have access to a managed attribution platform, a VPN can give you an added layer of protection.
 But it needs to be configured correctly and connections can drop, potentially putting you at risk.